 Binds Toxins .
 Improves Immune System .
 Replenishes Minerals

-Ultimate Koi Clay is an Essential Additive to Your Pond or Water Garden
+Ultimate Koi Clay is an Essential Additive to Your Pond, Water Garden and Plants

-Ultimate Koi Clay has taken the time and effort researching and testing samples from dozens of mines to find the best source of calcium bentonite clay.
-You can be assured that Ultimate Koi Clay has been laboratory tested to confirm it will provide the proper minerals for your fish when used according to our dosing instructions.
+We have taken the time and effort researching and testing samples from dozens of mines from the USA and other countries to find the best source of calcium bentonite / montmorillonite clay.
+You can be assured that Ultimate Koi Clay has been laboratory tested to confirm it will provide the proper minerals for your fish and plants when used according to our dosing instructions.

 What our Customers have to Say

-After reading your product information about the mineral content of Koi Clay and that plants can benefit from it as well as fish, I decided to mix about a half cupful of the clay in with the soil in each container when we repotted our water lilies early last summer.
+After reading your product information about the mineral content of Koi Clay and that plants can benefit from it as well as fish, I decided to mix about a half cupful of the clay in with the soil in each container when we re-potted our water lilies early last summer.
 I don't know if we can give credit to the clay, but we sure had multiple blooms all summer on all eight of our different water lilies last year.
 We know several people with ponds and visited many of them last year.
 I didn't see one with as many blooms as we had all summer.
 I'm not going to risk not using it for our water plants next year!
 Dale Torok - 2003-